s-marley/Uno_vu_line/README.md

 ## Extra info
 - The more LEDs you have, the more power you will need to provide.
 Make sure your power source is able to cope.
+- If you need to use longer strips and you are running out of RAM, you can reduce `SAMPLES` to something less than 60.
+The lower the number is, the the more flickery the VU will be, but you will be able to use more LEDs
 - If the controller seems to go weird, I've found a quick reflash of the code usually clears it up quickly.
 - This project is for entertainment purposes only and the output is not calibrated in any way.
 - Code is written to run on the Nano / Uno or equivalent.
 Using an AVR with more SRAM will result in being able to use more LEDs.